A short video of our adoptable dogs currently living in deplorable conditions.

 Through municipal contracts, our shelter provides animal housing services for most of Imperial County.
 We literally take in animals from every corner of the community, with over 1,300 animals entering our care annually.
 Our shelter provides a low-cost spay and neuter program for all pet owners within our community, and we service over 2,000 animals annually through that program.
 Through a partnership with Imperial County Behavioral Health Services, we provide a pet therapy program called the P.E.T.
 (Positive Engagement Team) Program.
 Dogs from our shelter are put through training which allows them to work with behavioral health consumers.
 After six months of being in the program, the dogs retire and are adopted out through the program.

 Post COVID-19, the state of California is currently one of the highest kill states in the United States.
 Many local pet owners are experiencing hardships and are struggling to care for themselves; therefore, many pet owners are being forced to surrender their pets.
 Our shelter is made to comfortably house about 80 animals, and we currently have over 200 in our care.
 The animals currently live in uncomfortable, stressful, and severely overcrowded conditions.
-Our shelter is so inundated with unwanted pets that we are unable to take in owner surrenders, and we have had to temporarily stop accepting animals from certain municipal shelters.
+Our shelter is so inundated with unwanted pets that we are unable to take in owner surrenders.
 In turn, pet owners are turning their pets loose, and this creates a major health and safety concern.
 With more animals roaming the streets, community members are more susceptible to dog bites (which is how the rabies virus is spread), and roaming animals are known for causing traffic accidents.
-In addition, because we can no longer accept animals from certain municipalities, taxpayers’ dollars are being wasted on euthanizing healthy and adoptable pets within certain cities.
+In addition, the local unwanted pet crisis is wasting taxpayers’ dollars on euthanizing healthy and adoptable pets within certain cities.
 To make matters worse, our current facility, which was built in the early 1970’s, has begun to fail us.
 Due to the deteriorating infrastructure of our building, we have major capacity needs which are detrimental to the safety and wellbeing of our staff, the animals in our care, and our adopters and volunteers.
 We have come to realize it is time for a shift in our operation – we must find a more suitable solution in addressing the growing unwanted pet crisis before our existing facility becomes completely inoperable…

 Donors have the option to make a one-time donation or set up monthly reoccurring donations.
-The online fundraising platform we are using is Zeffy, and 100% of your donation for this campaign is deposited directly into the shelter’s Building Fund Account.
+The online fundraising platform we are using is Zeffy, and 100% of your donation for this campaign is deposited directly into our New Shelter Project Account, an account specifically earmarked for the project.
 To donate, please fill out the form below.

-If you prefer to send your donation via check, that is perfectly fine!
+If you prefer to send your donation via check, great!
 Please make checks payable to HUMANE SOCIETY OF IMPERIAL COUNTY.
 Please make sure to make note in the memo that your donation is for the New Shelter Project.
 We can manually add your check donation to this fundraiser so the amount will appear in the Donation Thermometer.
-Our address is 1585 W. Pico Ave.
+Our address is 1575 W. Pico Ave.
 El Centro, CA 92243

-For questions, additional information, to become involved in this project in other ways, or for donors who would like to make larger donations, please contact our Executive Director, Devon Apodaca at hello@imperialcountyhumane.org
+For questions, additional information, to become involved in this project in other ways, or for donors who would like to make larger contributions, please contact our Executive Director, Devon Apodaca by phone or email:

 The Humane Society of Imperial County is recognized by the Internal Revenue Service as a non-profit organization under Internal Revenue Code 501(c)(3).
 All donations made to this project are tax-deductible.
 For your records, a donation receipt will be automatically generated and emailed to you shortly after your donation is made.
 Our Tax Identification Number is 23-7108184